Open-Source-Agriculture/Open-Source-Agriculture.github.io/about.md

 We make tech for agriculture.
 This includes:

-- Apps for data acquisition (including geospatial data)
+- Apps for data acquisition (including geo-spatial data)
 - Apps for data visualization and presentation
+- Big-Data Applications
 - Automation Pipelines
 - Hardware for data acquisition and storage
 - Hardware for automation
+- Hardware for IoT

 We also provide consulting services.